Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization: Experiments

 As a starting point, we first evaluate how SAM differs from SGD on the classical benchmarks for classification.
 The loss function defaults to be the standard cross-entropy (CE) loss, and we train several neural networks, including ResNets \citep{he2016deep}, Wide ResNets \citep{zagoruyko2016wide}, and PyramidNets \citep{han2017deep} to classify CIFAR-10/100 \citep{krizhevsky2009learning}.
 As in common practice, we split the data into the train, validation, and test subsets so that the same validation subset is used for hyperparameter tuning and post-hoc calibration.
 Without further specification, the optimizer is SGD with momentum 0.9, and the learning rate is scheduled in a cosine decay \citep{loshchilov2016sgdr}.
 To conduct a fair comparison, we first make a grid search of learning rate and weight decay coefficient on the model trained with SGD, and then apply them to SAM.
 The perturbation radius $\rho$ is 0.05 for CIFAR-10 and 0.2 for CIFAR-100 (see Appendix \ref{sec:Effects of Perturbation Radius} for more discussion on the effect of $\rho$ on calibration).

-As illustrated in Figure \ref{fig: ece after post-hoc methods}, the ECE of SGD (red bar) is always much higher than the ECE of SAM (purple bar).
+As illustrated in Figure \ref{fig: ece after post-hoc methods}(a)-(b), the ECE of SGD (red bar) is always much higher than the ECE of SAM (purple bar).
 This is more pronounced for ResNet-56 on CIFAR-10/100, where the ECE of SGD is approximately six times larger than the ECE of SAM.
 More surprisingly, we further observe that the uncalibrated ECE of SAM is generally smaller than the calibrated ECE of SGD by calibration methods such as temperature scaling \citep{guo2017calibration} and isotonic regression \citep{zadrozny2002transforming}.
 This indicates that SAM by itself tends to generate accurate and reliable predictions.
+Furthermore, as shown in Figure \ref{fig: ece after post-hoc methods}(c)-(d), the superiority of SAM is persistent across the full training process.
+And the reduction of ECE is more pronounced than TCE since SAM has already suppressed the over-confident outputs during training, and temperature scaling is thus not as effective as in SGD.